tokio-rs/mio/doc/getting-started.md

 > **Note:** As of the time of writing, Mio does not support Windows
 > (though support is currently in progress).

+Before you get started, setup an empty text file.
+Write down any thoughts, confusions, questions that you have while going through this guide.
+You only have one first impression, and I would like to capture this in order to improve this document.

+Post your notes as a comment [here](https://github.com/carllerche/mio/pull/222).

 ## Setting up the project

 The first step is getting a new Cargo project setup.
 In a new